katevonqth/DataCamp_Spreadsheets_Fundamentals/README.md

-### DataCamp_DataAnalysis_Spreadsheets
+### DataCamp_Spreadsheet_Fundamentals
-- Here you can find the solutions of the DataCamp Couse: Data Analysis in Spreadsheets. 😎🤩
+- Here you can find the solutions of the following DataCamp Couses: 😎🤩
+  1. Data Analysis in Spreadsheets
+  2. Intermediate Spreadsheets
+  3. Pivot Tables in Spreadsheets
+  4. Data Visualization in Spreadsheets

 - Enjoy 😌